avinashvaidya09/multi_agent_system_demo/README.md

 2. Leveraging Python OOP and structural programming paradigms.
 3. Why use FAST API?

+Note:
-Note: Persisting chat history is not implemented as part of this project.
+- Persisting chat history is not implemented as part of this project.
+- Agentic REST API is not authenticated [not recommended in production scenarios]

 ## Project Structure
 ```